justinoakenfull/orbit-docs/react-structure.md

 ---

 That covers every major folder and file.
-Let me know if you’d like to dive deeper into any specific part!